afontaine/ECE421/sparse_matrix/Questions.md

    This pattern is where there is a base abstract factory that outlines a factory contract.
 There are then concrete factories that implement the contract laid out by the abstract factory.
-Each concrete factory may have different implememntations, typically revolving around returning different subclasses of the class originally declared in the abstract factory.
-In Ruby this can be accomblished by having the AbstractFactory be a module that contains the contract as functions whose bodies all contain "raise NotImplementedException, 'Error Message'".
+Each concrete factory may have different implementations, typically revolving around returning different subclasses of the class originally declared in the abstract factory.
+In Ruby this can be accomplished by having the AbstractFactory be a module that contains the contract as functions whose bodies all contain "raise NotImplementedException, 'Error Message'".
 The concrete factories would then include said module and re-implement all of its functions, but with actual